scaffolding-repos/ado-scaffolding/overview.md

 # Overview

-This extension generates code of solutions based on Azure Services, such as Azure DataBricks, Azure ML and so on.
-User can use this extension as starter kit to simplify the project generation.
+This extension generates **code repository** of solutions based on Azure Services, such as Azure DataBricks, Azure ML and so on.
+It can be used as starter kit to simplify the project generation.

 It generate the following artifacts for a solution